Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 The kettle is the most-used appliance in the average Australian home.
 We boil it 4–5 times a day — first thing in the morning, mid-morning tea, after lunch, afternoon pick-me-up, and before bed.
 That's roughly 1,500 boils per year.
 A kettle sits alongside a toaster and microwave in the week-one bench-appliance trio — three appliances most new homeowners need running on day one.
 If your kettle is loud, slow, or dribbles when you pour, that annoyance multiplies 1,500 times annually.

 The good news?
-A genuinely excellent kettle costs $80–$100.
+A genuinely excellent budget-friendly kettle is out there.
 The great news?
-Even a $40 kettle from Sunbeam or Kambrook works perfectly well for basic boiling.
+Even a basic kettle from Sunbeam or Kambrook works perfectly well for basic boiling.
 The question is whether you want extras like temperature control, quiet boil technology, or a gooseneck spout for pour-over coffee.

 We've tested and researched the best kettles in Australia for 2026.
-Here's our honest breakdown — from the $39 kettle that does everything most people need to the $179 Breville that does everything perfectly.
+Here's our honest breakdown — from the budget kettle that does everything most people need to the premium Breville that does everything perfectly.

 Budget pick